 Sarah will provide context for ongoing research in the region.
 She's aboard in 2019.
 Visit our website to read staff and guest speaker bios for this expedition.
-EXPEDITION HIGHLIGHTS - > Discover coastal villages and small islands, like Cape Breton. - Explore two UNESCO sites: Gros Morne National Park and the 11th-century Viking village at L'Anse aux Meadows. - > Discover the dunes, sandstone cliffs, and Acadian culture of the Îles de la Madeleine. - Discover the rewards of lingering after at Newfoundland's gorgeous, gracious Fogo Island Inn, a NG Unique Lodge of The World.
+EXPEDITION HIGHLIGHTS - ▶ Discover coastal villages and small islands, like Cape Breton. - ► Explore two UNESCO sites: Gros Morne National Park and the 11th-century Viking village at L'Anse aux Meadows. - ▶ Discover the dunes, sandstone cliffs, and Acadian culture of the Îles de la Madeleine. - ▶ Discover the rewards of lingering after at Newfoundland's gorgeous, gracious Fogo Island Inn, a NG Unique Lodge of The World.
 Visit expeditions.com/fogoinn.
 Explore Gros Morne National Park, Newfoundland, a UNESCO World Heritage site.
-SEP.
-12: U.S./ST. JOHN'S, NEWFOUNDLAND AND LABRADOR, CANADA/EMBARK Arrive in St. John's, the picturesque capital city of Newfoundland and Labrador and embark National Geographic Explorer.
-(D) SEP.
-13: ST.-PIERRE, FRANCE Our first landfall is St.-Pierre, France's oldest remaining overseas territory.
-Explore this picturesque French fishing enclave where we will stop at a scenic whale watching lookout and a French-style graveyard.
-(B,L,D) SEP.
-14: LOUISBOURG & BADDECK, CAPE BRETON ISLAND, NOVA SCOTIA Today we visit the reconstructed Fortress of Louisbourg, an 18th-century fort where the British and French fought.
+DAY 1: U.S./ST. JOHN'S, NEWFOUNDLAND AND LABRADOR, CANADA/EMBARK Arrive in St. John's, the colorful capital city of Newfoundland and Labrador and embark National Geographic Explorer.
+(D) DAY 2: ST.-PIERRE, FRANCE Our first landfall is St.-Pierre, France's oldest remaining overseas territory.
+Explore this picturesque French fishing enclave where we visit a local island to learn the importance of the historic cod fisheries here, and explore the fascinating L'Arche Museum.
+(B,L,D) DAY 3: LOUISBOURG & BADDECK, CAPE BRETON ISLAND, NOVA SCOTIA Today we visit the reconstructed Fortress of Louisbourg, an 18th-century fort where the British and French fought.
 Later, we visit the village of Baddeck, where Alexander Graham Bell built his summer home, now the centerpiece of a beautiful park and museum.
 Explore the life of Bell and enjoy a tour of the Bell Museum to view historic artifacts.
-(B,L,D) SEP.
-15: ÎLES DE LA MADELEINE, QUEBEC A cluster of wispy islands isolated in the Gulf of St. Lawrence, the Îles de la Madeleine are home to miles of dunes, grassy hills, and dazzling red sandstone cliffs.
+(B,L,D) DAY 4: ÎLES DE LA MADELEINE, QUEBEC A cluster of wispy islands isolated in the Gulf of St. Lawrence, the Îles de la Madeleine are home to miles of dunes, grassy hills, and dazzling red sandstone cliffs.
 Local experts will guide us across this landscape of caves and sea arches, stopping along the way in colorful fishing villages as we learn about Acadian culture.
 Weather permitting, you may explore on a bike with local operators.
-(B,L,D) SEP.
-16: EXPLORING COASTAL LABRADOR Today we'll touch the beautiful and wild coast of Labrador Peninsula, exploring by Zodiac and on foot.
-(B,L,D) SEP.
-17: GROS MORNE NATIONAL PARK Graced by cliffs, fjords, and a sweeping alpine plateau, Gros Morne National Park has been designated a UNESCO World Heritage site for its spectacular geology.
-Go on a variety of walks with our naturalists along marine inlets and forested trails.
+(B,L,D) DAY 5: EXPLORING COASTAL LABRADOR Today we'll touch the beautiful and wild coast of Labrador Peninsula in Quebec, at the town of Havre-Saint-Pierre.
+Make a visit to the incredible sandstone sea stacks of the Mingan Archipelago National Park Reserve.
+(B,L,D) Graced by cliffs, fjords, and a sweeping alpine plateau, Gros Morne National Park has been designated a UNESCO World Heritage site for its spectacular geology.
+Go on a variety of walks with our naturalists along marine in trails.
 Learn about the forces that shaped this land and the ancient serpentine rock that illustrates the phenomenon of plate tectonics.
-(B,L,D) SEP.
-18: L'ANSE AUX MEADOWS In the World Heritage site of L'Anse aux Meadows, walk among 11th-century Norse ruins and reconstructed sod huts and learn the saga of the Vikings in North America-nearly 500 years before Columbus arrived.
-(B,L,D) SEP.
-19: EXPLORING EASTERN NEWFOUNDLAND Wild, rugged, and often accessible only by sea, Newfoundland's east coast is dotted with tiny fishing villages tucked into coves.
+(B,L,D) DAY 6: GROS MORNE NATIONAL PARK DAY 7: L'ANSE AUX MEADOWS In the World Heritage site of L'Anse aux Meadows, walk among 11th-century Norse ruins and reconstructed sod huts and learn the saga of the Vikings in North America-nearly 500 years before Columbus arrived.
+(B,L,D)

+DAY 8: EXPLORING EASTERN NEWFOUNDLAND Wild, rugged, and often accessible only by sea, Newfoundland's east coast is dotted with tiny fishing villages tucked into coves.
 Explore these stunning shores and, back aboard, you'll gain insights from our experts into the island's people and wildlife.
 (B,L,D)

-SEP.
-20: ST. JOHN'S/DISEMBARK/U.S.
+DAY 9: ST. JOHN'S/DISEMBARK/U.S.